Jeimer Candelario Preview, Player Props: Cubs vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.74 team ERA ranks last across all MLB pitching staffs.
+- The Rockies have a 5.73 team ERA that ranks last across all MLB pitching staffs.

-- Rockies pitchers combine to surrender 210 total home runs at a rate of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to allow 211 total home runs at a clip of 1.5 per game (second-most in baseball).

-- His last appearance came on Wednesday against the Arizona Diamondbacks, when the left-hander threw six innings, surrendering two earned runs while allowing six hits.
+- His last appearance was on Wednesday against the Arizona Diamondbacks, when the right-hander tossed 2 1/3 innings, surrendering six earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.